PH Design and Construction 5 Star Google Reviews

 Impact Fees and Special Assessments

-Common impact fees include school impact fees ($2,000-$8,000 per home), road and highway fees ($1,000-$5,000), water and sewer capacity fees ($3,000-$10,000), park and recreation fees ($500-$2,000), and fire department impact fees in some areas ($1,000-$3,000).
+Many growing communities charge impact fees to offset infrastructure costs.
+Common fees include school impact fees ($2,000–$8,000), road and highway fees ($1,000–$5,000), water and sewer capacity fees ($3,000–$10,000), park and recreation fees ($500–$2,000), and fire department fees ($1,000–$3,000).
 Communities like Brunswick, North Canton, and Wadsworth each have different fee structures that can add $5,000 to $20,000 to your total project cost.

 Homeowners Association Requirements

-If you’re building in a planned community or subdivision with a homeowners association, additional costs and requirements may apply.
-These include architectural review fees ($500-$2,000), HOA initiation or capital contribution fees ($1,000-$5,000), deposit for construction compliance (often refundable), landscape bond requirements, and mandatory upgrades or finishes specified in covenants.
+If building in a planned community with an HOA, budget for architectural review fees ($500–$2,000), initiation and capital contribution fees ($1,000–$5,000), construction compliance deposits (often refundable), landscape bond requirements, and mandatory finishes specified in covenants.
+Review HOA requirements carefully before purchasing land — these mandates can significantly impact your construction budget and design options.

-Architectural Design and Engineering Fees
+3. Architectural Design and Engineering Fees

 Creating a truly custom home requires professional design services that transform your vision into buildable plans.
-These professional fees represent a significant investment beyond basic construction costs.
+These fees represent a significant investment beyond basic construction costs.

 Architectural Services

-Fully custom architectural plans typically cost 8-15% of your construction budget.
+Fully custom architectural plans typically cost 8–15% of your construction budget.
 For a $750,000 home, architectural fees range from $60,000 to $112,500.
-This investment includes initial concept development and sketches, detailed floor plans and elevations, construction drawings and specifications, material selections and finish schedules, and coordination with engineers and consultants.
-Our interior design team can create detailed 3D renderings that help you visualize your space before construction begins, ensuring your investment delivers exactly what you envision.
+This includes initial concept development, detailed floor plans and elevations, construction drawings and specifications, material selections, and coordination with engineers.
+Our interior design team can create detailed 3D renderings so you can visualize your space before construction begins.
+Semi-custom or stock plans with modifications can reduce costs to $5,000 – $25,000, though truly custom designs tailored to your specific lifestyle require more substantial investment.

 Engineering and Specialized Consultants

-Financing Costs and Construction Period Expenses
+4. Financing Costs and Construction Period Expenses

 Construction Loan Fees

-Construction loans carry several upfront costs including loan origination fees (typically 1% of loan amount), appraisal fees for land and construction ($500-$1,500), credit report and application fees ($300-$500), title insurance for construction loan ($1,000-$2,500), and attorney fees for loan closing ($500-$1,500).
+Construction loans carry several upfront costs including loan origination fees (typically 1% of the loan), appraisal fees ($500–$1,500), credit report and application fees ($300–$500), title insurance ($1,000–$2,500), and attorney fees ($500–$1,500).
+For a $600,000 construction loan, expect these fees to total $10,000 to $15,000 before construction even begins.
+Understanding financing options and how they influence custom home prices helps you plan more accurately from the start.

 Interest During Construction